Giovanni Fabbian: Club career

+Reggina

-On 30 July 2022, Fabbian joined Reggina in Serie B on loan.
+A product of Inter Milan's youth academy, on 30 July 2022, Fabbian joined Reggina in Serie B on loan.
 He made his Serie B debut for Reggina on 14 August 2022 in a game against SPAL.
 He scored his first goal in his third game on 28 August 2022 against Südtirol.

+Bologna

+On 20 August 2023, Fabbian joined Serie A club Bologna on a permanent transfer with a buy-back option in favour of Inter.

 International career

 Fabbian was first called up to represent his country in November 2018 for the Under-16 squad friendlies.
 He represented Italy at the 2022 UEFA European Under-19 Championship, where Italy reached the semi-final.

+On 27 March 2023, he made his debut for the Italy U21 squad in a friendly match won 3–1 against Ukraine.